TwilioDevEd/on-demand-superclass/README.md

 On Demand Superclass is a guided experience that helps you choose your own learning adventure through the ever expanding Twilioverse.

-On this README you will find [workshops](#workshops), suggested [learning resources](#additional-learning-resources), [TwilioQuest](#twilioquest) our educational video game, and moar!
+On this README you will find [workshops](#workshops), suggested [hands-on learning resources](#hands-on-learning-resources), [TwilioQuest](#twilioquest) our educational video game, and moar!

 ## Welcome to Superclass

 Ahoy, Builder!
 In this welcome session we'll talk about "what even is a Twilio" and how to get the most out of your Superclass adventure.
+Make sure to get inspired by your [fellow builders](https://customers.twilio.com/).

 ## Workshops

-We hope your adventures leaves you **inspired to build** and knowing how to get started developing as well as how to continue learning on the Twilio platform!
+We hope your adventures leaves you **inspired to build** and knowing how to get started developing as well as how to continue learning and scaling on the Twilio platform!

 ### Twilio SendGrid 101: An Introduction to Sending Transactional Email